 PowerBI Notebook

-All examples use the parking system dataset: fact table parking_transactions with dimension tables dim_station, dim_date, and dim_payment.
+All examples use the parking system dataset: a fact table parking_transactions with dimension tables dim_station, dim_date, and dim_payment.

 Part 1 — Data Modeling